 In the past UGMA accounts were particularly popular because parents were able to move some of their investment income into these accounts and save money on their taxes.
 However, with the expanded Kiddie Tax rules now in play, that option looks far less attractive.

 Personally, I love the tax savings available with the 529 plan.
 In addition to the funds growing tax free, my kids will be able to use the money on qualified educational costs without incurring any tax penalty.
-Additionally, my home state provides a generous tax credit for using the 529 plan – which, in my case, is 20% cash back on my money.
+Additionally, my home state provides a generous tax credit for using the 529 plan.

 So, what’s the best college savings option for you?
 As always, the choice depends on your personal situation and individual goals.
 If you want to ensure the money you save can only be used for educational expenses, a 529 plan may be the way to go.
 However, if you are concerned about your child not attending college or you want a wider variety of investment options, a UGMA account could be your best bet.
 No matter how you decide to save, having something is always better than having nothing.